Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

-The rule of Everest is simple, "You're left where you fall."
-Over the last eighty years, nearly two hundred climbers have failed to return alive from the world's highest mountain.
-The mountain's fabled "Death Zone", or the portion above 25,000 feet, is were the majority of these deaths occur.
+The rule of Everest is simple: You're left where you fall.
+Over the last eighty years, around 300 climbers have failed to return alive from the world's highest mountain, earning it the unofficial title of "the world's highest graveyard."
+The mountain's fabled "death zone," or the portion above 25,000 feet, is where the majority of these climbing fatalities occur.

 Everest's Most Infamous Graves